annumberhocker/hlc_confidentiality_ex/README.md

 4)	“Deploy changes”.
 5)	Select the “Test” tab.
 6)	Create a Buyer and a Seller participant.
 7)	Create ids for the Buyer and Seller.
-To do this see [Creating a Business Network Card.]
+To do this see [Creating a Business Network Card].(https://hyperledger.github.io/composer/latest/playground/id-cards-playground)
 8)	Switch to Seller id.
 9)	As the Seller, Submit a CreateOrder transaction function.
 Note: an Order Asset and an OrderSellerInfo Asset will be created.
 The Seller can see both.
 10)	As the seller, invoke a CreateOrder transaction function.